YottaDB/YDBDoc/GTMAdminOps/dbrepl.rst

 .. note::
    In this book, instances {A, B, C...} denote systems of record (BC replication) and instances {P, Q, R...} denote instances that are not systems of record and which include the results of supplementary business logic.

-YottaDB/GT.M replication is asynchronous, which in turn means that the source and receiver ends of a replication connection are at an identical state when there is no activity underway.
+YottaDB replication is asynchronous, which in turn means that the source and receiver ends of a replication connection are at an identical state when there is no activity underway.
 To maintain consistency, and to restore it when restarting a replication connection, instances maintain a common, mutually coherent, instance-wide serial number called a journal sequence number.
 Each journal sequence number is tagged with two fields that identify the source of the update- a stream # that can take on values 0 through 15 and a stream sequence number (the journal sequence number of the update on the originating instance).
 Because replication deals with an entire global variable namespace, regardless of the mapping of global variables to database files, all updates participate in this numbering, even when modifying different database files.
 Each transaction (all updates bracketed by a pair TSTART/TCOMMIT commands) has a journal sequence number, as does each update outside a transaction (so-called mini-transactions).

 On instances that do not include updates from supplementary logic, the journal sequence number and the stream sequence number are the same.

 Suppose sequence numbers in P are 100, 101, and 102.
 If the first and third transactions are locally generated and the second is replicated, the tagged journal sequence numbers might be something like {100,0,10}, {101,1,18}, {102,0,11}.
 The 0 stream # for 100 and 102 indicates those transactions are generated locally on P whereas stream # 1 indicates those transactions were generated in A. If P needs to roll {101,1,18} off its database in order to resychronize replication with A, database update serialization also requires it to roll {102,0,11} off as well, and both will appear in the Unreplicated Transaction Log (also known as Lost Transaction File).

-The journal sequence number on A becomes the stream sequence number on P for transactions replicated from A to P. In the example, the transaction that has the P sequence number of 101 has the sequence number 18 on A and B. The replication instance file in P contains information that allows YottaDB/GT.M to determine this mapping, so that when P rolls {101,1,18} off its database, A knows that P has rolled off its transaction 18, and can include that when catching P up.
+The journal sequence number on A becomes the stream sequence number on P for transactions replicated from A to P. In the example, the transaction that has the P sequence number of 101 has the sequence number 18 on A and B. The replication instance file in P contains information that allows YottaDB to determine this mapping, so that when P rolls {101,1,18} off its database, A knows that P has rolled off its transaction 18, and can include that when catching P up.

 If P in turn implements BC replication to another instance Q, the tagging is propagated to Q, such that if A and P both go down (e.g., if they are co-located in a data center that loses electricity), B and C can take over the functions of A and P respectively, and Q can perform any synchronization needed in order to start accepting a replication stream from B as being a continuation of the updates generated by A, and B in turn accepts Q as the successor to P.

 An LMS Group is a set of one or more instances that receive updates from the same originating primary instance and represent the same logical state.
-YottaDB/GT.M implicitly forms an LMS Group by storing the identification of the originating primary instance in the replication instance file of each replicating instance.
+YottaDB implicitly forms an LMS Group by storing the identification of the originating primary instance in the replication instance file of each replicating instance.
 There are two types of LMS Groups:

 1. BC Group: An LMS Group whose originating primary instance is a BC instance.
 A BC Group can have BC and SI instances as members.